 The Office of the Privacy Commissioner (PrivCom) is seeking the services of a skilled and capable individual to work as Deputy Privacy Commissioner.
 Reporting to the Privacy Commissioner, the Deputy Commissioner is responsible for providing leadership and direction in the innovative and strategic management of the Office of the Privacy Commissioner.

-This position is placed on the BPSU salary scale as PS-28 through PS-30, meaning the annual salary begins at $89,536.49.
-However, please note that due to an austerity budget BPSU salary scales are temporarily reduced by 10% until 31st July 2021.
+This position is placed on the BPSU salary scale as PS-38 through PS-40, meaning the annual salary range begins at $127,618.66.

-A high level of integrity and ability to maintain confidentiality in all matters that come to their knowledge and the ability to effectively handle confidential and sensitive information
+A high level of integrity and ability to maintain confidentiality in all matters that come to the post holder’s knowledge and the ability to effectively handle confidential and sensitive information

 Good interpersonal skills with a professional service orientated approach in effectively interacting with customers both internally, as a team, and externally